The People Involved

 As Executive Director and CEO of Keep Akron Beautiful, Jacqui’s role is to lead the nonprofit agency that is responsible for beautification and responsible environmental management in the City of Akron.
 Jacqui develops programs that address community needs, recruits volunteers, educates students and sees that the City of Akron and the Greater Akron Area is a beautiful and clean place to live.
 She is also responsible for much of the agency’s fundraising, managing the board of directors, and working alongside the City of Akron Service Department.

-As the Controller, Elaine is responsible for all financial operations within the office.
+As Finance Director, Elaine is responsible for all financial operations within the office.
 Elaine handles all of the accounting, payroll and purchasing necessary to keep the office running smoothly.

 Some Elaine’s Akron favorites include the Towpath Trail, Don Drumm Studios, Luigi’s, Lawson’s Chip Dip and Strickland’s Ice Cream.

-As Community Outreach & Program Manager, Genevieve handles our programming – anything from Clean Up Akron Month to the Community Pride Trailers.
+As Community Outreach Manager, Genevieve handles our programming – anything from Clean Up Akron Month to the Community Pride Trailers.
 She recruits and organizes volunteers, plans projects and clean ups, and anything in between.
 Genevieve also designs many of our marketing materials, manages our social media, and writes our newsletter.
 She is the main coordinator for our fundraisers Rough to Green and Green the Scene as well.

 As Office Manager, Joy is responsible for administrative tasks around the office and answering questions about KAB.
 She also coordinates the Beautification Watch Award program and the Loan-A-Receptacle program.

 In her spare time, Joy enjoys working out, spending time outdoors, and trying new restaurants and coffee shops around Akron.

 As the Flowerscape Director, Leah is responsible for the planning and implementing of beautification programs such as the Adopt-A-Site, in which Leah coordinates neighborhood volunteer gardeners to make a difference in their community.
 Leah also oversees the planning, planting and maintenance of the flowerbeds around Akron, the Flowerscape Program, and assists with community education regarding planting and environmental responsibility.